The first and most important step in protecting against the flu is to get a flu shot each year.

-There are some people who should not be vaccinated without first consulting a physician.
+There are some people who should not be vaccinated for flu.
 These include:

-- Children less than 6 months of age are too young to get a flu shot.
+- Children younger than 6 months of age are too young to get a flu shot.

 Please talk to your health care provider if you have concerns about receiving the flu vaccine.

 When should I get vaccinated against seasonal flu?